BromeRST/Chingu-Tier2-Virtual-Pet/README.md

 ## Getting started

 1. Clone the repository or download it directly from this page
-2. Change the folder's name in Virtual_Pet
-3. Open the index.html file and play
+2. Open the index.html file and play

 ## Features